FAQFrequently Asked Questions

 Is my deposit refundable?

 The deposit that you pay upon registration is non-refundable.
-However, if you are unable to attend a race for any reason and you have already paid the deposit, you can carry it forward to the following year’s edition.
+However, if you are unable to attend a race for any reason and you have already paid the deposit, you can carry it forward to another event subject to a £50 administration charge providing the transfer is made at least 2 months before race start date.

 What is an Ultra X event?